madara-alliance/madara/README.md

 **9944** unless specified otherwise with `--rpc-port`.

 > [!TIP]
-> You can use the special `rpc_methods` call to receive a list of all the
+> You can use the special `rpc_methods` call to view a list of all the methods
-> methods which are available on an endpoint.
+> which are available on an endpoint.

 ---